Julia-Adelizzi/Julia-Adelizzi.github.io/README.md

 <br>

 ## Lehigh International Student Enrollment
 Over the past ten years, the amount of international students enrolled in Lehigh increased from 2.8% to 8.8%!
+In the 2013-2014 school year, there were 394 international graduate students and 125 international undergraduate students.
+In the 2013-2014 school year, those numbers increased to 717 international graduate students and 334 international undergraduate students!
 The majority of Lehigh's international students are from China, the 2013-2014 school year statistic being about 800 students.
 Students are from over 50 countries all over the globe, the next highest including India, Iran, and Turkey.
+Recently updated admissions statistics state that the rising Class of 2021 is one of the most diverse classes, comprised of students from 41 states and 31 countries across the world!
 ![International](https://github.com/Julia-Adelizzi/Julia-Adelizzi.github.io/blob/master/Undergraduate_International_Student_Enrollment_Over_the_Past_10_Years_International_Students_Enrollment_chartbuilder.png?raw=true)

 <br>